Arsenal's new Golden Boy: Phenomenal Martinelli is this season's Guendouzi | Goal.com

 Given Martinelli’s drive and determination, it would be no surprise to see the forward following in his team-mate’s footsteps when the contenders are announced for the 2020 prize.

-Whenever you speak to someone at Arsenal about the Brazilian, the word "hunger" always crops up in the the conversation.
+Whenever you speak to someone at Arsenal about Martinelli, the word "hunger" always crops up in the the conversation.

 “Whether it's his football or his attempts to learn the language, he works so hard to improve,” one source told Goal.
 “He’s so professional, there’s a hunger about everything he does.
 He really is an impressive young man.”